anagha-google/dataproc-labs/4-dataproc-with-gpu/Lab-Module-02.md

 ```

-### 6.4 Run the Qualification tool to find workloads that can benefit from GPU based acceleration
+### 6.4 Run the --Nvidia Qualification Tool-- to find workloads that can benefit from GPU based acceleration

 You can run this only after you run a few Spark applications.
 The tool will review the logs and provide recommendations based on YARN application IDs-
 ```